 - Confirm you have the

 jekyll-sitemap gem installed in your repo.
-Read the docs here.
+Read the docs here and instructions for GitHub Pages here.

 On the Search.gov side of things: